Dubosej1/blackjack-trivia/docs/terms.md

 - HOLE CARD: DEALER's face down card.
 It's revealed to PLAYER when the game ends.

+- PAYOUT: The formula in which the Winnings are calculated from the PLAYER's bet amount.
+Different Bet outcomes and Win Conditions will have different Payouts listed for them.

 - PLAYER: The sole player of this game app

 - RANK: The regular value of a card, basically its name.
 For example: A 2 card has the rank of "2", a JACK has a rank of "JACK", etc.